knanshon/cez/README.md

-# cez - Connect RPC Greeter Service
+# cez - Connect RPC API Explorer

-This project implements a simple Connect RPC service in Go.
+This project implements a simple Connect RPC service in Go and explores how to generate an API explorer UI for it.
 The service is built around a gRPC-like API defined using Protocol Buffers and exposed using [Connect](https://connectrpc.com/).
 It includes both a backend and a simple web front-end.

 ## Project Structure